iamrealfarhanbd/ninja-toastify-plugin/readme.txt

 Activate the plugin through the 'Plugins' menu in WordPress Use the shortcode [wp_react_toastify] to display the toast notification on your website.

-= Minimum Requirements =

-* WordPress 4.5 or greater
-* PHP version 5.6 or greater
-* MySQL version 5.0 or greater

 == Frequently Asked Questions ==

 = How can I customize the notification appearance? =